 But, I digress.

-I am convinced that God does not see skin color the way we see skin color.
+God does not see skin color the way we see skin color.
 When God sees the variations in our skin tone He sees the beloved creation that He declared to be “very good” (Genesis 1:27-31).
 It’s our responsibility as Jesus followers to help our foolish and sin-sick world see the issues of our day the way God sees those issues.
 We do that by living our lives in a colorblind fashion and by pointing people back to the God who loves everyone and hates biases based on superficial and irrelevant things like skin color (James 2:1, 8-9).